gkontonis/gkontonis/README.md

  Working as a Junior Full Stack Developer

- Currently learning Web Development with the help of Java, Angular & TypeScript
+ Currently learning Frontend & Web Development with the help of Java, Angular & TypeScript
 </div>

 <h2 align="center">Languages and Tools:</h2>